Autism and the Holidays: 5 Tips for Getting Through This Season With Sanity Intact

 1) Your Christmas is your Christmas is your Christmas.
 Your holiday is your holiday is your holiday.
 There’s no right or wrong way to celebrate.
 The holidays will be what you make of them.
 So make them happy.

-This post originally appeared on Sincerely, Becca.
+This post originally appeared on The Book of Timothy.

 Want to end the stigma around disability?
 Like us on Facebook.